SouprFun/Soupr-Fun-Runs/README.md

 ##### Display all Items

-The shelf (info) page should show all of the items stored in the database in a list or table.
+The Shelf page (`ShelfPage.js`at `/shelf`) should show all of the items stored in the database in a list or table.

 ##### Add Items to the Shelf

-The Shelf (Info) Page should allow a user to add a new item to the database (which should immediately appear in the list).
+The Shelf page (`ShelfPage.js` at `/shelf`) should allow a user to add a new item to the database (which should immediately appear in the list).

 > NOTE: Image url should be a full path to an existing image on the web.
 You should not attempt to implement image upload for this.